bionlproc/Raredis/README.md

 ```

 The best model checkpoint (measured by micro-F1 score on the validation set), vocabulary, configuration, and log files will be saved to `--serialization-dir`.
 This can be changed to any directory you like.
 You can also follow
-our model train google colab file here [link](https://colab.research.google.com/drive/1sShXyD-E9CnHZKzk7ZhJekqlRdPd6IqH?usp=sharing)
+our model train google collab file here [link](https://colab.research.google.com/drive/1sShXyD-E9CnHZKzk7ZhJekqlRdPd6IqH?usp=sharing)

 ### 4. Evaluation
 For overall and per relation score, run [Seq2rel/eval_rel_type.py](https://github.com/shashank140195/Raredis/tree/main/Seq2rel).
 Make sure you change the path to the trained model and gold test file.

 ## BioGPT
-All the Experiments are done in google colab pro+ using A100 GPU.
+All the Experiments are done in Google Colab Pro+ using A100 GPU.

 ### 1. Data Prep
 1. First run the [BioGPT/scripts/data_preparation/rawToJSON.py](https://github.com/shashank140195/Raredis/tree/main/BioGPT/scripts/data_preparation) to convert the raw files in the JSON format.
-This script adds/removes the instruction to the input sequence and add/removes entity type for the target sequence.
+This script adds/removes the instruction to the input sequence and adds/removes entity type for the target sequence.
-2. Run [BioGPT/scripts/data_preparation/rel_is_preprocess.py](https://github.com/shashank140195/Raredis/tree/main/BioGPT/scripts/data_preparation) to pre process the JSON data in rel-is input format.
-This will output .pmid, .x and .y files for each split.
+2. Run [BioGPT/scripts/data_preparation/rel_is_preprocess.py](https://github.com/shashank140195/Raredis/tree/main/BioGPT/scripts/data_preparation) to pre-process the JSON data in rel-is input format.
+This will output .pmid, .x, and .y files for each split.
 split.pmid: It contains the document name
 split.x: It contains the input string
 split.y: it contains the target string